CatenaTools/catena-public-docs/features/matchmaking/custom-strategies-hooks.md

 Catena comes with a sample Custom Strategy, called `OneTicketPerTeamMatchmakingStrategy`.
 This strategy serves as an easier to read example of a Matchmaking Strategy, where the requirements are much more relaxed - only trying to fulfill the team number requirement, giving each team a single matchmaking ticket regardless of the number of players on that ticket.
 If aiming to create your own Custom Strategy, a good place to start would be to copy either this Matchmaking Strategy or the default one, and then modify it to fit your needs.
 If making a strategy from scratch, ensure that you inherit from `CatenaMatchmaker.MatchmakingStrategy`, and that you implement an override of `TryMakeMatch`.

+When making a custom strategy, it's important to remember that they should ideally work quickly.
+Only one call to `TryMakeMatch` will be happening at a time, so if a strategy is slow or otherwise delaying for some reason, then it will block any matches being made in any of the queues.

+Additonally, you should typically only emit one match before leaving `TryMakeMatch`.
+This is for the reason listed above - if a call to `TryMakeMatch` ends up emitting a match, then it will wait for the match to be emitted before progressing.
+By emitting more than one match, you will likely be spending a longer time forming matches for the same queue, instead of trying to form matches for all the queues equally.

 If using a custom strategy, you will need to modify the configuration to indicate which queues should use this strategy.
-Tha Catena Matchmaker is configured using appsettings files in `catena-tools-core`.
+The Catena Matchmaker is configured using appsettings files in `catena-tools-core`.
 Here's an example of setting up a matchmaking queue to use the `OneTicketPerTeamMatchmakingStrategy` strategy:

 ```json
 {